-- No child is released unless the office knows the reason for the release and the person to whom the child is released.
-The school accepts no responsibility for any child who leaves without the proper permission. - The Administration reserves the right to determine if an early dismissal or tardy to school is excused or unexcused.
-The following examples are unexcused: shopping, hair appointments, tiredness (slept in), not feeling well "but will be in later", etc... - Elementary and Middle School If an absence is known in advance (such as a vacation, funeral, etc.,.), parents need to send a written note to the school office one week before the absence, stating the reason.
+- Students absent/tardy for an appointment must provide a written note stating that he or she was seen in the providers office.
+If no note is provided, the absence will be unexcused. - No child is released unless the office knows the reason for the release and the person to whom the child is released.
+The school accepts no responsibility for any child who leaves without the proper permission. - The Administration reserves the right to determine if an absence, early dismissal or tardy to school is excused or unexcused.
+The following examples are unexcused: shopping, hair appointments, spectator to co-curricular activity, tiredness (slept in), not feeling well "but will be in later", etc... - Elementary and Middle School If an absence is known in advance (such as a vacation, funeral, etc.,.), parents need to send a written note to the school office before the absence, stating the reason.
 All homework and when it should be turned in should be discussed with the teacher. - High School If an absence is known in advance (such as a vacation, funeral, etc.,.), the student must get an advance absence form from the office and return it to the high school office the day before the planned absence.
 This form is to have the signatures of all the teachers of classes.
 All work, assignments, and tests are to be taken before one will be absent or arrangements for such are to be made before the student is absent.
-Failure to follow this policy will result in the absence being an unexcused absence. - If you have a planned absence, theAbsence Request Forms can be found on our school website.
-Absence Request Form - Unauthorized absence from any class, homeroom, study hall etc. is prohibited and subject to the discipline code.
+Failure to follow this policy will result in the absence being an unexcused absence. - High School- Attendance to a NON-State event: Students PARTICIPATING will be excused for the event as well as any siblings of participants.
+Students wishing to attend as spectators must get prior approval from the administrator, be in good standing (no major behavior referrals and passing all classes, no minor for excessive absence, etc.), must get an absence request form filled out by all of his or her teachers before the event, and must provide proof of attendance.
+(Proof can be a ticket stub or photo of you at event emailed to the DB secretary) - If you have a planned absence, the Absence Request Forms can be found on our school website.

+Absence Request Form

+- Unauthorized absence from any class, homeroom, study hall etc. is prohibited and subject to the discipline code.

-a.
+- a.
 Excessive Absence: